paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-08-21-Top-secret.md

 * The "competition" - the other projects that try to solve the same problem as your project.
 * The bureaucracy behind the process

-Through the process it may be useful the opinion of an “outsider”- that person who was not on board since day one, that person that may lack the expertise but may observe what hinders the project.
+Through the process it may be useful the opinion of an “outsider” - that person who was not on board since day one, that person that may lack the expertise but may observe what hinders the project.
 The "outsider" may be that person that represents a different perspective.

 I was the “outsider” today, and it was a productive meeting, where the issues that has stalled the project were identified and a new plan was discussed.
 At the end of my first internship week I had a feeling of fulfillment.